 With fewer carbs and more nutrients than regular mashed potatoes, these healthy yet decadent-tasting Cheesy Mashed Potatoes are sure to be a family favorite!

-- 3 cups diced sweet potato (about 2 medium ones)
+- 3 cups diced peeled sweet potatoes (about 2 medium ones)

-- 3 cups diced potatoes (about 2 medium ones)
+- 3 cups diced peeled russet potatoes (about 2 medium ones)

 - 2 tablespoons olive oil or butter